CYP0630/ZICHI/README.md

 ZICHI is an interactive musical AI agent.
 This project is dedicated to building a creative and collaborative AI profile, where AI captivates the imagination to enhance creativity.

 ## Requirements
-- Tensroflow 1.0
+See in yml file.
+In addition, the following tools are required for the operation system:
-- Python 2.7
+- pydub
 - Librosa
+- ffmpeg

 ## Dataset